-This second edition of Ethical Issues In Art Therapy is written for art therapy students, art therapists, and expressive therapy professionals.
-It is intended as a textbook for art therapy courses dealing with topics such as professional ethics, and art therapy supervision, or as a supplemental text in art therapy theory and practice courses.
-This book may also be helpful in stimulating discussion in art therapy supervision groups.
-The issues I address in this book are specific to art therapists but may also apply to therapists from other disciplines that engage clients in metaverbal treatment modalities utilizing visual arts, music, drama, movement, or poetry.
+This third edition of Ethical Issues In Art Therapy was written for art therapy py students, art therapists, and expressive arts therapy professionals.
+It is intended as a textbook for art therapy courses dealing with topics such as professional ethics, and art therapy supervision, and as a supplemental text in art therapy theory and practice courses.
+This book will also be helpful in stimulating discussion in art therapy supervision groups.
+The issues addressed in this book are specific to art therapists but may also apply to therapists from other disciplines that engage clients in metaverbal treatment modalities utilizing visual arts, music, drama, movement, or poetry.

-The ethical dilemmas discussed are typical of those encountered by creative arts therapists throughout their careers.
-Readers will be engaged in a process of learning to wrestle with professional moral issues that profoundly affect the daily practice of art therapy.
-This process of wrestling begins, and probably will end, with questions.
-How does an art therapist go about considering moral questions in relation to profession work?
+The ethical dilemmas discussed are typical of those encountered by art therapists throughout their careers.
+Readers will be engaged in the process of learning to wrestle with professional moral issues that profoundly affect the daily practice of art therapy.
+This process of wrestling begins, and probably ends, with questions.
+How does an art therapist go about considering moral questions in relation to profession practice?
 What does it mean to be an ethical professional art therapist?
-How do moral, professional, ethical, and legal issues overlap?
+When do moral, professional, ethical, and legal issues overlap?
 How do creative arts therapists maintain professional boundaries?
 Are there particular ethical problems indigenous to art therapy and other metaverbal modalities?
 What are the characteristics of high quality art therapy supervision?
-When is it appropriate to reproduce, exhibit, or publish a client's artwork?
+When is it appropriate to reproduce, exhibit, publish, or post clients' artwork?
 Who owns the artworks created in the art therapy session?
 Do the artworks themselves have rights?
-What impact do issues of diversity have on the practice of creative arts therapy?
-As artisttherapists, what responsibilities do we have to our society?
+What effects do multicultural competencies and diversity issues have on the practice of creative arts therapy?
+As artist-therapists, what responsibilities do we have to our profession and to society?
+What moral responsibilities to art therapy educators have to their students and the profession?

 There are four primary goals of this book.
-First, I want to raise questions and provide information related to the ethical dilemmas art therapists face.
-Second, I want to present models of how to think through and resolve the difficult ethical problems art therapists face during their professional lives.
-Third, I intend this book to be used creatively by course instructors and art therapy supervisors as a basis for engagement with students or supervisees around ethical problems.
-Finally, I hope to provide artistic activities that serve as creative means to grapple with ethical dilemmas.
-In some instances, I will offer examples of how a particular ethical question might be argued.
-However, I do not intend my views to be edicts for the behavior of others.
-I present my arguments only in an effort to provide examples of ethical reasoning.
+First, I want to raise questions and provide information related to the many ethical dilemmas art therapists face.
+Second, I want to present models of how to think through and resolve the difficult ethical problems art therapists encounter during their professional lives.
+Third, I intend this book to be used creatively by course instructors and art therapy supervisors as a basis for engagement with students and supervisees exploring ethical problems.
+Finally, in each chapter I provide suggestions for artistic activities that hope will serve as creative means to grapple with ethical dilemmas.

+In a few instances, I will offer examples of how a particular ethical question might be addressed.
+However, I do not intend those discussions to be edicts for the behavior of others.
+I present the arguments only in an effort to provide illustrative examples of ethical reasoning.
 I hope this will encourage the reader to give form to her or his own positions.
 I am passionate about the art therapy profession and sometimes in writing my fervor can come off as pretentious.
-Please know that I have wrestled with this demon in the course of creating this book.
-I hope I have held him in check.
+Please know that I have grappled with this demon in the course of creating this book and I hope I have held him in check.